Better Stories, Better Languages

 Tools: PL extensibility (macros, etc.).

-Have an extensible syntax?
+A: Have an extensible syntax?

-Lisp Story: side-effects One True Lisp World.
+Lisp Story: side-effect One True Lisp World.

 Solution: bind symbols to macros, modify readtable

-Issue: new syntax makes your language autistic
+Problem: new syntax makes your language autistic

-Explore useful syntaxes?
+B: Explore useful syntaxes?

 Story: exploration of many worlds, purely